JuliaMath/IntelVectorMath.jl/README.md

 ## Supported functions

-VML.jl supports the following functions, currently for Float32 and Float64 only.
-While VML also offers operators for complex numbers, these are not yet implemented in VML.jl.
+VML.jl supports the following functions, most for Float32 and Float64, while some also take complex numbers.

 ### Unary functions